Phone: 817-735-2204 or 800-535-TCOM

 Dual DO/PhD Program

-Applicants who have outstanding credentials and have a preference for the Texas College of Osteopathic Medicine (TCOM) may apply through the Early Decision Program (EDP).
-To apply for the EDP, check "yes" for the UNT Health Science Center (UNTHSC)-TCOM EDP and "no" for all other schools on the TMDSAS application.
-The deadline for EDP applications is August 1, 2017.
-All EDP decisions are made by September 15, 2017.
-Any applicant that is accepted through the EDP process must attend TCOM.
+Highly qualified applicants who have a preference for the Texas College of Osteopathic Medicine (TCOM) may apply through the Early Decision Program (EDP).
+Applicants must indicate they are applying on their TMDSAS application.
+The deadline for EDP applications is August 1, 2018.
+All EDP decisions are made by September 15, 2018.
+Any applicant that is accepted through the EDP process is obligated to attend TCOM.
 An applicant that is not accepted through the EDP is free to apply to other schools for regular admission consideration.

 Primary Care Pathway Program (PCPP)